petermchale/find_phone/README.md

 ```
 python train_phone_finder.py ./data
 ```

 The data set consists of approximately 100 jpeg images of the floor from a factory building with a phone on it.
 There is a file named `labels.txt` that contains normalized coordinates of a phone for each picture.
+The command above will show a collection of thumbnail images, some of which contain a phone, and some of which don't, along with the predicted label ('contains phone' or 'does not contain phone').

 Test the model using:
 ```